 Your child should not be denied education because they are not wearing a face covering.

-Your child’s school might be taking part in the asymptomatic testing programme.
+All secondary schools and colleges are offering their pupils and students Covid-19 testing (rapid lateral flow tests) to carry out at home.
 Rapid testing using lateral flow devices (LFDs) identify pupils and staff who are infectious but do not have any Covid-19 symptoms.

 Pupils will be able to return to school after their first negative test.
 Those who test positive will self-isolate, helping to reduce transmission of the virus and keeping other pupils and students in face-to-face education.